lvladikov/web-file-manager/README.md

   - **Organization:** Rename and Delete the item.
   - **Folder Tools:** For folders, you can also Calculate Size or set the folder's path in the opposite panel.

+    - **Additional Commands:** The bottom-most section in every context menu (item and empty area) holds the Additional Commands submenu.
+It begins with Search actions for both panels and continues with grouped utility actions like Copy Paths, Terminal, Refresh panels and Swap panels.

     ![Context Menu Screenshot](packages/client/screenshots/context-menu.png)

 - **Calculate Folder Size**: Calculate the size of a folder (including all its subfolders and and files) from the context menu or by pressing <kbd>Spacebar</kbd> on a focused folder.
 A progress modal shows the current file being processed, the "Size so far", and the instantaneous transfer speed.